Facts about Cold and Cough Medications:

 - Because the medications have the ability to produce psychoactive/mind altering effects, these medications are often abused.
 When taken in large doses the medications can produce mild euphoric effects, a feeling of detachment from the environment, distorted sensory perceptions, and even hallucinations.

-- Over the counter cough and cold medications, with the active ingredient Dextromethorphan (DXM), are the most commonly abused (NIH, 2014).
+- Over the counter cough and cold medications, with the active ingredient Dextromethorphan (DXM), are the most commonly abused.

 - These drugs are frequently abused by young people because they are so easy to obtain, and on occasion are used as a way to cope with psychiatric disorders (Ackerman, 2010).
 When the drug is taken in large amounts to obtain a high it is sometimes referred to as “robo-tripping”.
 Taken from the brand name Robitussin.

 - Opioid medications work very well as a cough suppressant.
 However, they can also produce relaxation and euphoria when consumed at a higher-than-prescribed dose.
 So the relaxing, euphoric, and sedating effects of promethazine-codeine cough syrup, make it a popular choice to be diverted for abuse.

-- The cough syrup was often mixed with soda, alcohol, or candy, and given street names such as sizzurp, purple drank, barre, or lean.
+- The cough syrup is often mixed with soda, alcohol, or candy, and given street names such as sizzurp, purple drank, barre, or lean (Mann, 2011).

-How abuse of cough/cold medication’s affect the brain:
+How abuse of cough/cold medication’s affect the body:

 - Codeine works on the same nerve cells in the brain as all other opioids, including illegal opioids like heroin.
-Opioid drugs produce a feeling of euphoria, especially when not taken as prescribed.
-This can contribute to addiction.
+Opioid drugs can produce a feeling of euphoria, especially when ingesting higher doses than are prescribed.
+This can also contribute to addiction.
 People who are addicted to these drugs often take several times the recommended safe amount, due to a tolerance that is acquired after a short period of using the drug, as well as an attempt to achieve feelings of euphoria.